arista-rockies/Workshops/CloudVision/2026/Lab-04/README.md

 6. On **DNS**
 	1. Create a **DNS Profile** by
-		1. Click in the Profile field
+		1. Clicking in the Profile field
 		2. Type a name for your profile: **DNS-Servers**
 			1. After you've typed the name, click the **"+Create DNS-Servers"** option below or it will not create the profile
 		3. Options will appear below.
 Click the **"+ Add Server"** option